83nyquist/CodeExample/README.md

 - Remove my name, this license, or copyright notices
 - Submit this code as part of another person's job application or portfolio

-**Commercial use?**
+**Any questions?**
-Contact me at 83nyquist@gmail.com — I am open to negotiation.
+Contact me at 83nyquist@gmail.com.

 ## Project Description
-A Unity demonstration project featuring a top-down axial hex grid system supporting 3,000,000 tiles with Perlin noise terrain generation and 10,000 independent agents with independent roaming.
+This is a Unity demonstration project featuring a top-down axial hex grid system supporting 3,000,000 tiles with Perlin noise terrain generation and 10,000 independent agents with independent roaming.

 <img src="images/map.png" alt="Hex grid terrain map" width="300" height="300">